Wyoming Eviction Process

 Step 1: Landlord Serves Notice to Tenant

-2. Leaving a copy at the tenant’s residence or business.
+2. Only if the tenant cannot be found: Leaving a copy of the notice at the tenant’s residence or usual place of business

-If a tenant is late on paying rent (full or partial) or commits a lease violation in Wyoming, the landlord can serve them a 3-Day Notice to Quit.
-This notice gives the tenant 3 calendar days to move out.
+In Wyoming, if a tenant is late on paying rent (full or partial), the landlord can serve them a 3-Day Notice To Quit.
+This eviction notice gives the tenant 3 days to pay the balance due or move out.

 Eviction Complaint Filed on iPropertyManagement.com